LOH Staff

 Joe is also a founding member and past chair of the NH/VT Upper Valley Arts Alliance.
 He is a proud alum of Seton Hall University.

-Brian Cook, Operations Manager (He/Him)
+Brian Cook, Managing Director (He/Him)

-A musician and songwriter who has performed throughout the Upper Valley and on CATV, Brian is delighted to have the opportunity to support Lebanon Opera House’s mission to bring world-class talent to the Upper Valley while also providing a stage that local performers can call home.
+A musician and songwriter who has performed throughout the Upper Valley, Brian is delighted to have the opportunity to support Lebanon Opera House’s mission to bring world-class talent to the Upper Valley while also providing a stage that local performers can call home.
+Brian grew up in the Upper Valley, has two children who have each performed at LOH, and holds a BA in English from Stanford University.

-Joel Giguere, Facilities Manager/Technical Director (He/Him)
+Joel Giguere, Facilities Manager and Technical Director (He/Him)

 Joel spent his formative years in the bean fields of Bad Axe, Michigan where his parents instilled in him an early love of the performing arts and adventures in the great outdoors.
 His family later moved to Flint and then metro Detroit where he caught the theater bug and never stopped.